Abe21-dev/open-quant/concepts/strategy.md

 ## Core Market Making Strategy

-### Basic Mechanics

-**Objective:** Provide liquidity by posting simultaneous buy and sell orders, profiting from the spread.

-Got it!
-Here's the clean approach:

-Perfect!
-Here's the approach:

 ## Step 1: Get all binary markets

 Just query the API for all active binary markets.